John Landsteiner: Career

 At the 2017 United States Olympic Curling Trials, Landsteiner and his team beat Heath McCormick's team in a best-of-three final series to represent the US at the Olympics a second time.
 In the 2018 Winter Olympics in PyeongChang, the US team lost four of its first six matches and needed to win all of its three remaining matches to qualify for the playoffs, but all of its remaining opponents (Canada, Switzerland, and Great Britain) were currently among the top four teams.
 Nevertheless, the US team won all three matches to finish the round-robin in third place with a record of 5–4.
 In the semifinals, they defeated Canada's Kevin Koe, a two-time world champion, to reach the gold-medal match versus Niklas Edin's team representing Sweden.
 The gold-medal game was close through seven ends, with the score tied 5–5, but the United States scored five in the eighth end to set up a 10–7 victory.
 This was the first Olympic gold medal in curling for the United States.

 Landsteiner and Team Shuster again won the US National Championship in 2019.
 At the 2019 World Championship they finished 5th.
 They defended their United States title at the 2020 United States Men's Championship, defeating Rich Ruohonen in the final to finish the tournament undefeated.
 The national title would have earned Team Shuster a spot at the final Grand Slam of the season, the Champions Cup, as well as the chance to represent the United States at the 2020 World Men's Curling Championship, but both events were cancelled due to the COVID-19 pandemic.

 Team Shuster represented the United States at the 2021 World Men's Curling Championship, which was played in a fan-less bubble in Calgary due to the ongoing COVID-19 pandemic.
 There, the team led the U.S. to a 10–3 round robin record, in third place.
 They played Switzerland in the playoffs, in a game which was delayed a day due to some curlers testing positive for the virus.
 In the game, Switzerland, skipped by Peter de Cruz, beat the Americans to advance to the semifinals.

 Landsteiner announced his retirement from competitive curling in 2025.

 Personal life

 Landsteiner's hometown is Mapleton, Minnesota, and he currently resides in Saginaw, Minnesota, is married and has one child.
 He graduated from University of Minnesota Duluth in 2013 with a degree in civil engineering.
-He currently works as a integrity engineer for Lake Superior Consulting and is married.
+He currently works as a integrity engineer for Lake Superior Consulting.